 A deep vein thrombosis (DVT) is a blood clot that forms inside the deep veins of the body, most often in the legs.
 DVTs alone are not life threatening.
 If the clot breaks free and moves to the lungs, it can stick in blood vessels there.
 This is called a pulmonary embolism (PE).
 A PE is dangerous and can be life-threatening.
-The chance of getting a PE is fairly low.

 Birth control pills